ensolvers/ensolvers-cicd/README.md

   `bash submodules/ensolvers-cicd/deploy-spring-boot-app-to-ebs.sh <MODULE_NAME_TO_DEPLOY>`

 ### Automatic Deploy
-You can automatize builds and deploys to EBS with a code build project:
+You can automate builds and deploys to EBS with a code build project:

 - Copy [buildspec-spring.yml](templates/elasticbeanstalk/buildspec-spring.yml) file to your project.
 - Create the project for the environment in codebuild, you will need to define the following env vars:
   1. `ENV`: The environment (qa, prod, etc...).
-  2. `BRANCH`/`TAG`: branch/tag of the base code that will be used to perform the build.
+  2. `BRANCH`/`TAG`: branch/tag of the base code that will be used to perform the build, by default it will use master.
   3. `SLACK_WEBHOOK_URL`: Specify a slack webhook url to send notifications.
   4. `SUBMODULE_BRANCH`: branch of the submodules base code that will be used to perform the build.
   5. `MODULES`: space separated string.
 Each value in the list indicates the module that will be built and deployed to its corresponding EBS application.